MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Clean.md

 |Parameter|Description|
 |-------|--------|
 |all|Specifies that each and every sector on the disk is set to zero, which completely deletes all data contained on the disk.|
-## Remarks
+## remarks
 -   On master boot record (MBR) disks, only the MBR partitioning information and hidden sector information are overwritten.
--   On GUID Partition Table (GPT) disks, the GPT partitioning information, including the Protective MBR, is overwritten.
+-   On GUID Partition Table (gpt) disks, the gpt partitioning information, including the Protective MBR, is overwritten.
 There is no hidden sector information.
 -   A disk must be selected for this operation to succeed.
 Use the **select disk** command to select a disk and shift the focus to it.
 ## <a name="BKMK_examples"></a>Examples
 To remove all formatting from the selected disk, type: